 Cash and Cash Equivalents-All highly liquid debt instruments and investments purchased with an original maturity of three months or less are classified as cash equivalents.
-Periodically these are cash balances in a bank in excess of the federally insured limits or in the form of a money market demand account with a major financial institution.
+These are cash balances in a bank in excess of the federally insured limits or in the form of a money market demand account with a major financial institution.

-Restricted Cash-At January 1, 2009 and December 27, 2007, other non-current assets included restricted cash of \$0.3, which secures a letter of credit used as a lease deposit on NCM LLC's New York office.
+Restricted Cash-At December 31, 2009 and January 1, 2009, other non-current assets included restricted cash of \$0.3 million, which secures a letter of credit used as a lease deposit on NCM LLC's New York office.